 Why Stairwell and Corridor Lighting Is Usually an Efficiency and Control Problem

 Stairwells and utility corridors are high-runtime spaces with strict energy constraints.
-Many projects are limited by Lighting Power Density (LPD) targets and must still maintain safe, uniform illumination.
-Fixture selection is only half the decision; controls and distribution often determine whether the design passes energy review without under-lighting.
+Many projects are limited by Lighting Power Density (LPD) targets while still requiring safe, uniform illumination for circulation and egress.
+In these spaces, fixture selection alone rarely determines success—distribution, controls, and lumen tuning usually decide whether a design meets energy code without sacrificing visibility.

 How Wraparound and Strip Lights Differ